pattonsgirl/Spring2020-CEG2170/Labs/Lab03/README.md

 This link to [Introduction to C](https://www.cprogramming.com/tutorial/c/lesson1.html) is a good resource for the remainder of this lab.

 ## Part 1:
-Find the greatest of 5 numbers using if/else or if/elseif/else statements.
+Find the greatest of 3 numbers using if/else or if/elseif/else statements.
 Use scanf to read the numbers.
 Numbers can have decimal values.

+Use a switch statement to create a grade categorizer?

 ## Part 2: